Microsoft Teams

 • If your account gives you access to more than one tenant, select your account in the top right corner, and set your portal session to the Azure AD tenant that you want.

-• In the left-hand navigation pane, select the Azure Active Directory service, and then select App registrations > New registration.
+• In the left-hand navigation pane, select the Microsoft Entra ID, and then select App registrations > New registration.

 • When the Register an application page appears, enter your application’s registration information: